 On this breakfast charcuterie board, I combined the European breakfast traditions of cheese, cured meats, fruit and honey with American classics like eggs (you could even do egg salad with pickles), toast, and bacon in the oven.

-If turkey bacon is more your speed, check out my tutorials on how to cook turkey bacon in the oven and turkey bacon in an air fryer!
+If turkey bacon is more your speed, check out my tutorials on how to cook turkey bacon in the oven and turkey bacon air fryer!

 I think there’s something on this brunch charcuterie board to please everyone, and fans of both sweet breakfast and savory breakfast will love this breakfast board.